Temporary Food Events & Farmers Markets

 - Where and how will clean-up of equipment be completed?

 *Fees may be waived for non-profit and civic organizations (excluding social and country clubs) that attach documentation of their tax exemption status with the application.
-An expedited permit fee is charged for an application that is received less than 48 hours prior to the event date.
+An expedited license fee is charged for an application that is received less than 2 days prior to the event date.
 If you have any questions about your fee status, please call 636-949-1800.

 PLEASE BE AWARE: Temporary Food event applications submitted outside of regular business hours (8 a.m. - 5 p.m., Monday - Friday, except County holidays) are not processed and are not considered "received" until the next business day.
 Vendors, including those who have submitted applications during non-business hours, shall not operate a temporary food establishment until the application has been processed/approved and a license has been issued.